phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 It's about dominance and oppression.
 Not just race.

 the construct of whiteness is played out in race (as in for example, a situation where people with different races are involved, like this one) yes but also is not quite the same as racism/race-based discrimination.
 I would say it's broader than racism and is the connecting factor for racism to be connected to other injustices and oppression like colonialism, imperialism and even capitalism patriarchy etc. (correct/fill me in if you have different thoughts/sources!)
 For example, someone being non-white doesn’t exempt them from using or benefiting from whiteness, or have beliefs based on whiteness/coloniality.
+Whiteness doesn't come from your skin colour, it comes from what you're exposed to growing up/in your whole life, and how you position yourself in these values - are you "the whites" - the ones at the top? are you not one of them but try to share some white power? or are you completely buried underneath?
+And that exposure doesn't just happen in white countries/places.

+Here specifically, why whiteness plays a part is also about Mukta being from and located in the global south*, and Liv (and supporters) being in the empirial core.
+So no, it's absolutely not just about race.

 I don't have the most eloquent words here so I'll try to find some sources that talks more rigoriously about whiteness.
 For now (because I'm chronically on instagram) I recommend [Asiatu](https://www.instagram.com/asiatu.coach) and [Joris](https://www.instagram.com/joris.lechene), it's social media content but these 2 definitely know what they're talking about.

-AGAIN, try not to twist my words and use YOUR INTERPRETATION of it as the reality.
+In conclusion, what happened to Mukta, the emotional harm caused to Mukta, DOES have to do with whiteness.
+If we were to unlearn whiteness, decolonise our minds, we have to SEE that this kind of shit usually favors the global north* (donimate culture) and disproportionately harms the global south*.

 #### "why make a whole post" "this level of response (is wrong)"